Azraelbazrael/MiraCafe/DOCUMENTATION.md

 ```
 # Day/Night Loop
-Each ingame "day" consists of a loop broken up by elif statements.
+Each ingame "day" consists of a while loop broken up by elif statements.
+Once a "day" is complete, the function returns the power to the `daily` label, thus keeping the game in a working loop.

 ```sh
 label daily: